shearwavesplitter/AlpEventDownloader/README.md

 * Creates lists of events/stations where the download has failed or the data is incomplete/missing
 * Downloaded events are written straight to .sac files and contain all important event and station information
 * If the script is interrupted it can continue where it left off
-* Failed events can be re-attempted (not yet implemented)
+* Failed events can be re-attempted

 ## [Bug reports and suggestions](https://github.com/shearwavesplitter/AlpEventDownloader/issues)